this-is-aishwarya/HealthHealer/README.md

 5. **Add to Calender**: Patients can set reminders for their next consultation/vaccine/appointment.
 6. **Awareness section**: Bulletin/banner page for spreading awareness about precautions,symptoms,etc.
 7. **Feedback form**: To analyse any problems or queries faced by the user.

-## Features that could be added
-- Audio/video call feature.
-- An emergency call-in button feature for panic and emergency situations so that medical assistance could reach the required location.

-## Constraints
-- Single language implementation of the website.

 ## Applications
 1. **Consulting the doctors through the platform**-The patient can connect with a medical expert and based upon the interaction(symptoms and signs), the expert can suggest if the patient needs to visit the hospital or not.
 (During times of COVID, you need not budge in directly to the hospital.
 One can use website to confirm from a medical professional, and then visit the hospital if needed; to overcome crowdiness and chaos in the hospital during the pandemic).